paka16/ReactApp/README.md

 # ReactApp
-Made with REACT to create a full-stack MERN application to record and keep track of your exercise.
+A single page application created with a MERN stack.
+The front-end uses React, Node, and global design features implemented with HTML/CSS.
+The back-end uses MongoDB, Mongoose, Express, REST, and Node.

 # overview
 A simple exercise tracker created using: